EldorZang/Advanced-Programming-2-Project/README.md

 linda123 | Linda | linda_pass | bob123
 frank123 | Frank | frank_pass | bob123

-# Dependencies
-JQuery, Bootstrap, React-Bootstrap and React-Router were used in this project.
-All can be installed with the command:

-`npm install react-bootstrap bootstrap react-router-dom jquery --save`

 # Running
 1. Create a new project:
 `npx create-react-app projectname`